Acts 17:11 Archives

 Mat 16:4 A wicked and adulterous generation looks for a miraculous sign, but none will be given it except the sign of Jonah."
 Jesus then left them and went away.

 You seem sure that if you were to see an external miracle you would believe in God.
 I think this is naive.
-First, I have seen many such, and it was not as if these signs changed me.
+First, I have seen many such, and it was not as if these signs changed me, althought they did help me to believe in what did, the person of Christ.
 The problem with the supernatural is that it is, by ingrained experience, impossible.
 Thus, if you experience a miracle, it quickly fades from view like some sort of dream.
 If you talk about it with people, then it almost seems as if you are lying, even though you are not; for you can sense in those listening how improbable what you are saying is.
 Martin Buber explored this in some depth: this insult to reality that comes from description.
-This is why I think Jesus nearly always told people "not to tell" of the miracles He did.
+This is why I think Jesus so often told people "not to tell" of the miracles He did.
 He did them out of compassion and love, not for news.
 His sign was His own life, offered up, and then made eternally alive again.
 "The sign of Jonah".

 I think God has proven the assertion that "external miracles are what is needed to change people" is wrong in history and experience.
 If signs could save us, then I am sure He would give us more.
 But we would make a "law" out of them, and take them for granted, or our minds would prove fickle and our stories harder to believe, even by us.
 Miracles can be glorious in the moment, but in the long run "a wicked and adulterous progeny seeks a sign", Jesus said.